hackbrightacademy/explore-python/contents/conditionals.rst

 So far, our if-statements have been a little bit contrived.
 What's the point of checking to see if a variable is equal to another thing if you made the variable yourself, right?
-If statements are typically used when the result of that Boolean expression is unknown, or varying over time or depending on some input that was provided to a program.
+If statements are typically used when the result of that boolean expression is unknown, or varying over time or depending on some input that was provided to a program.